Gbolahan12/Gbolahan12/README.md

-<h1>Hi👋, I'm Gbolahan Adelabu, an <a href="https://www.linkedin.com/in/gbolahan-adelabu/">IT Specialist</a></h1>
+<h1>Hi👋, I'm Gbolahan Adelabu, an <a href="https://www.linkedin.com/in/gbolahan-adelabu/">IT Professional</a></h1>
 Welcome to my GitHub profile!
-I am an IT Specialist with hands-on experience in cloud infrastructure, network security, and IT support solutions.
+I am an IT Professional with hands-on experience in cloud infrastructure, network security, and IT support solutions.
 Here are some of my featured works:

 <h2>👨‍💻 Information Technology Projects:</h2>